Glossary of University terms

-At UniSA courses are allocated an 'area code' and a 'catalogue number' for administrative purposes.
+At UniSA courses are allocated an 'area code' and a 'catalog number' for administrative purposes.
 For example the course Chemistry 101 might be allocated 'CHEM 1007'.
 The alpha component 'CHEM' represents the discipline area and is the area code for this course.
-The numerical component '1007' is the catalogue number for this course.
+The numerical component '1007' is the catalog number for this course.

-The date within each study period by which a student's enrolment must be finalised for a course and applicable fees and charges are incurred.
-It is the last day on which a student can withdraw from a course and have it deleted from their academic record.
+Is the date within each study period (or research period for research degree programs) by which a student's enrolment must be finalised for a course, and applicable fees and charges are incurred.
+It is the last day that a student can withdraw from a course and have it deleted from their academic record.

 Certificate IV (sometimes known as an ‘advanced certificate’)

 This is a type of qualification recognised under the Australian Qualifications Framework.
-It is one of the minimum requirements for entry to University programs (see policy A-18: Selection and entry to programs.
+It is one of the minimum requirements for entry to University programs.
+For more information see policy A-18: Selection and entry to programs.

 Chancellor's Letters of Commendation

 Provides students with direct education and valuable exposure to professional practice in both metropolitan and rural settings.
-They are a core element of many of the programs offered by the Division of Health Sciences.
+They are a core element of many of the programs offered by UniSA: Allied Health and Human Performance and UniSA: Clinical and Health Sciences.

-An examination where no written or printed materials or other aids are allowed in.
+An examination where no written or printed materials or other aids are allowed into the examination location.
 No electronic devices are allowed.